engusmaze/AmogusVirus/README.md

 ## How to setup

+### You can download working program on releases page or compile it by yourself

 I used python 3.7.* to create this thing

 But it will also work on 3.6.* - 3.8.* versions